declension/london-calling/README.md

 ### How about supporting remote Github repos?
 Yes, that might be interesting, though cloning is fast and pretty easy so of somewhat limited value.
 One of the reasons for choosing the [hs-libgit](vincenthz/hs-libgit) library was its support for multiple back-ends.

+### Can it detect self-merged PRs?

+No, but soon it might.